wp-plugins/copy-alerts/README.txt

 == Description ==

 If you are concerned about others copying your content or just want to know where your content is being distributed, this plugin will make it easy to add a copy alert for any post or page.
 Once a Copy Alert is added, you will be notified when copies of your content are found.
 You will be provided a detailed report that highlights the copied content in a side by side comparison view.

 == Installation ==

-1. Download the plugin archive and expand it.
+1. Download the plugin archive and expand it
-2. Upload the copy-alerts folder to your /wp-content/plugins directory.
+2. Upload the copy-alerts folder to your /wp-content/plugins/ directory
-3. Go to the plugins page and click 'Activate' for Copy Alerts.
+3. Go to the plugins page and click 'Activate' for Copy Alerts
 4. Enter a notification email where all Copy Alerts should be sent

 == Frequently Asked Questions ==